MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 Setup for **R Tools for Visual Studio** adds the R project template and optionally installs **Microsoft R Client**.

-Sample data comes with Microsoft R so once you have the tools, there is nothing more to download.
+Microsoft R includes sample data and packages for the R language, so once you have the tools there is nothing more to download.

 *AirlineDemoSmall.csv* is the dataset used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: two numeric columns, *ArrDelay* and *CRSDepTime*, and a column of strings, *DayOfWeek*.
 The file contains 600,000 rows of data in addition to a first row with variable names.